Mission Statement: Using the art of Film to lift the spirit and celebrate who we are as children of God. Envision, Create, Illuminate.

 1) Original content, holding the representing filmmaker responsible for all rights.

-2) Available to the festival by February 2, 2018 or shipped by this date.
+2) Available to the festival by January 15, 2021 (or shipped by this date) or it will be excluded from the program.